 Lyricist and librettist Oscar Hammerstein may have been the crowned king of the Broadway written word in the mid 20th century.
 But if there were one man who could rival him for the top spot, it would be Alan Jay Lerner.
 Lerner, along with composers Frederick Loewe and Burton Lane, helped write some of the best Broadway musicals from the 1940s and 50s, including My Fair Lady and Brigadoon.
-On this program, we’ll celebrate Lerner’s centennial and hear his songs like “On The Street Where You Live,” “Almost Like Being In Love,” and “Too Late Now,” sung by Tony Bennett, Shirley Horn, Frank Sinatra and more.
+This hour, we’ll [celebrate Lerner’s centennial] and hear his songs like “On The Street Where You Live,” “Almost Like Being In Love,” and “Too Late Now,” sung by Tony Bennett, Shirley Horn, Frank Sinatra and more.

 Alan Jay Lerner was born in 1918 to a wealthy family in New York.
 His father was a bon vivant New Yorker, and took his son to dozens of Broadway shows growing up, which incited Alan’s love for the theater.

-Lerner was being groomed for an education abroad in France and Italy, but when he was caught smoking a cigarette in grade school, he had to settle on a stateside education at Harvard instead — part of the privileged life of a rich New Yorker in the 20th century.
+Lerner was being groomed for an education abroad in France and Italy, but when he was caught smoking a cigarette in grade school, he had to settle on a stateside education at Harvard instead.
+(Oh, the life of a rich New Yorker in the 20th century).
 While at Harvard, he hobnobbed with folks like John F. Kennedy and Leonard Bernstein, graduating in 1940, and entering life as a theatre composer.

 He joined the Lambs Club, a prominent social club for actors in New York, and that’s where he met some of his mentors like Lorenz Hart, Oscar Hammerstein, and Richard Rodgers, who encouraged him to become a lyricist.
 He knocked around for a few years writing radio shows and satirical reviews when in 1942, he met the elder Austrian-born composer Frederick Loewe, who invited Lerner to collaborate with him as a writing partner.

 Lerner and Loewe’s first three musicals—The Life Of The Party, What’s Up?, and The Day Before Spring—were all flops.
 But finally in 1947, the two created a hit about a mythical Scottish town that appears once every century called Brigadoon.
 Brigadoon ran for over 500 performances on Broadway, and provided such standards as “Almost Like Being In Love.”
-That song was recorded almost immediately by a number of pop stars, including Frank Sinatra, Jo Stafford, Mildred Bailey and Mary Martin.
+Here’s that song now.
+This is Jo Stafford in 1947 with “Almost Like Being In Love,” on Afterglow.

 After Alan Jay Lerner put his name on the map with Brigadoon, he became quite in demand as a lyricist on Broadway.
 His next collaboration came the following year with establish veteran Kurt Weill and the show Love Life.
 The show was one of the first “concept musicals,” and Lerner wrote both the book and the lyrics.
-It was all about a married couple who does not age, trying to keep their love strong against the changing times over hundreds of years, and included such songs as "Here I'll Stay."
+It was all about a married couple who does not age, trying to keep their love strong against the changing times over hundreds of years.

-Lerner continued to work in Hollywood in the early 1950s, primarily as a screenwriter.
+Alan Jay Lerner spent some more time in Hollywood in the early 1950s as a screenwriter.
 He wrote the screenplay for the Gene Kelly film An American In Paris, based on songs by George and Ira Gershwin.
 Then in 1951, Lerner headed back to New York to write another music with Frederick Loewe.
 Their follow-up to their hit Brigadoon was the California gold rush musical Paint Your Wagon.
-It was a minor hit on Broadway, and a major flop when it made it to Hollywood in the late 1960s, but Paint Your Wagon did strike gold with a few good western songs, including “Wand’rin’ Star” and the tune "They Call The Wind Maria."
+It was a minor hit on Broadway, and a major flop when it made it to Hollywood in the late 1960s, but Paint Your Wagon did strike gold with a few good western songs, including “Wand’rin’ Star” <clip?> and this next tune.

 After scoring hits with musicals like Brigadoon and Paint Your Wagon, Alan Jay Lerner and his frequent writing partner composer Frederick Loewe teamed up yet again in 1956 for what would prove to be their biggest musical yet.